Create Login and Registration using Identity in ASP.NET Core

 }

 Suppose you have followed all the steps above.
-You now have fully implemented a Web Application with Login and Registration using Identity in ASP.NET Core 3.1.
+You have fully implemented a Web Application with Login and Registration using Identity in ASP.NET Core 3.1.
 We use ASP.NET Core Entity Framework in this.
-If this was confusing for you, let me know how to improve my writing style by commenting below.
+If this confused you, let me know how to improve my writing style by commenting below.

 Summary

-In conclusion, leveraging Identity in ASP.NET Core to build a login and registration system offers a strong option for handling user authentication and account management in your application.
-You can make sure your system is secure and effective by carefully following the tutorial’s instructions.
-This is just a simple implementation of how to use Identity in ASP.NET Core, we can expand this by using role base authentication to make it more secure.
-Anyways if this tutorial helps you, feel free to share it to your friends.
+In conclusion, leveraging Identity in ASP.NET Core to build a login and registration system offers a strong option for handling your application’s user authentication and account management.
+You can ensure your system is secure and effective by following the tutorial’s instructions carefully.
+This is just a simple implementation of how to use Identity in ASP.NET Core; we can expand this by using role-based authentication to make it more secure.
+If this tutorial helps you, feel free to share it with your friends.
 Thank you.

 Keep Coding!